maherharb/MATE-T580/project_info.md

 Number | Desription | Assigned to
 -------|------------| -----------
 1 | Creating a report using R Markdown |
-2 | Applying Support vector machine (SVM) algorithm to a machine learning problem |
+2 | Applying the Support Vector Machine (SVM) algorithm to a machine learning problem |
 3 | Making a map visualization with `ggplot` |
+4 | Creating an interactive visualization with shiny |
+5 | Performing deep learning with `keras` |